George V St Helena Colony Badge

 SG # SG 97c

-St Helena is a tiny speck in the Pacific Ocean, best known for it’s infamous exile, Napoleon.
+St Helena is a tiny speck in the ocean, best known for it’s infamous exile, Napoleon.
 It’s also home to some beautiful stamps.

 The series is collectable on it’s own.
 There are 15 stamps in one set – ½ p through to 15 shillings and 5 stamps in the second set.
 The higher values were printed in smaller numbers because there really wasn’t a big demand for them.
 The 5 schilling stamp wmk script, for instance, fetches $1300 (Cdn) and higher.
 Postally used stamps are worth more, but beware forged cancels.
 If you are thinking of a higher valued stamp, stick with reputable sellers and avoid the once in a lifetime bargains often found at eBay.